 However, there does exist a bit of confusion with medical practices on whether the requirements of PQRS are fulfilled if attested to Meaningful Use.
 Most practice managers believe that once they attest to using Clinical Quality Measures (CQM) with Meaningful Use the requirements for PQRS are more than fulfilled.
 This is not true at all.

 One is different from the other

-PQRS and Meaningful Use are quite different from each other as each go by sets of rules and regulations of their own.
-Both these incentive programs have CMS administering them, and have no alignment to each other whatsoever.
+PQRS and Meaningful Use are quite different from each other as each goes by sets of rules and regulations of their own.
+Both these incentive programs have CMS administering them and have no alignment to each other whatsoever.
 There are several EHR vendors who have recognized the administrative burden created by these separate entities and have adjusted themselves in accommodating the reports for both these programs.